 Frontage Context Des.
 Comm.
 Comm.
 Mixed Civic & Uni.
 Near NBH

-= ~ Pedestrian
+unctional Emphasis Pedestrian

-Functional Emphasis Transit
+Transit

-unci Bicycle
+Bicycle

-Balanced
+H Balanced

 Mid-block crossings allow pedestrians to safely cross the street away from the intersection.
 These crossings are used where there is a destination or gap in the street network that generates demand for a crossing.
 Marking mid-block crossings indicates to both pedestrians and motorists where to cross and tend to concentrate pedestrian activity in that location thus decreasing jaywalking.
 Mid-block crossings increase predictability and safety for both pedestrians and motorists.